Stage property miniature piano thumbnail 1

 Physical description

-Miniature imitation piano and integral piano stool made for the marionette Professor Fyodor to accompany the marionette Mlle Zizi.
-Painted MDF and plywood piano and seat on base.
-The piano has pencilled major and foam minor keys and supports in the shape of two volutes joined in a scroll.
-The seat is covered in red fabric and has lighter (golden) edge banding.
+Model of an upright piano with integral piano stool, made for use in a stage act featuring the marionettes Professor Fyodor and Mademoiselle Zizi.
+Painted MDF and plywood piano and seat, mounted on a base.
+The piano and the stool are painted white.
+The keyboard has pencilled major keys and foam minor keys and is supported by two volutes joined in a scroll.
+The seat of the stool is covered in red fabric and trimmed with gold braid.

 Credit line